 IEEE Transactions on Information Theory, January 2016.

-The text of this blog entry is based on the introduction of this paper written by the six authors.
+The text of this blog entry is based on the introduction of the mentioned paper written by the six authors.
 Photo collage was made by Udo Schilcher.
 Project funding has been received by the Austrian Science Fund FWF (grant P24480).